RageLeague/DemocraticRace/README.md

 Of course, other forms of feedbacks are welcome.

 You can leave feedbacks either on the Steam workshop page (https://steamcommunity.com/sharedfiles/filedetails/?id=2291214111), Klei's forum (DM me or https://forums.kleientertainment.com/forums/topic/123481-the-democratic-racealpha-available/), or on GitHub (https://github.com/RageLeague/DemocraticRace).

+You may also submit your feedback at the discord server: https://discord.gg/g2gU3G8Qwv

 ## Voluntary Deck Collection Program